Published On: Mar 06 2014 07:04:29 PM ESTUpdated On: Mar 10 2015 02:00:00 AM EDT

-1977: Gymnast Shannon Miller, the winner of two gold medals at the 1996 Summer Olympics, is born in Rolla, Mo.
+1977: Gymnast Shannon Miller, the winner of two gold medals at the 1996 Summer Olympics, is born in Rolla, Missouri.
 Miller won gold in the balance beam at the Atlanta Games and also was part of the gold-medal-winning Team USA.
 She also won two silver and three bronze medals at the 1992 Olympics in Barcelona, Spain.
 The winner of a combined total of 16 World Championships and Olympic medals between 1991 and 1996, Miller ranks as the most decorated gymnast, male or female, in U.S. history.

-1973: Theophilus "Bull" Connor, the commissioner of public safety for the city of Birmingham, Ala., during the American Civil Rights Movement, dies at age 75 about two weeks after suffering the second stroke of his life.
+1973: Theophilus "Bull" Connor, the commissioner of public safety for the city of Birmingham, Alabama, during the American Civil Rights Movement, dies at age 75 about two weeks after suffering the second stroke of his life.
 Connor actions to enforce racial segregation made him an international symbol of racism in the early 1960s.
 He directed the use of fire hoses and police attack dogs against peaceful civil rights demonstrators, including children.
 His tactics ultimately backfired when the scenes of the brutality were broadcast on national television, providing a catalyst for social and legal change, including the passage of the Civil Rights Act of 1964.

 1972: Rapper and producer Timbaland is born Timothy Zachery Mosley in Norfolk, Virginia.
 Timbaland is best known for his work with artists such as Justin Timberlake, Nelly Furtado, Aaliyah, Ginuwine, Missy Elliott, Jay-Z, LL Cool J and Ludacris.

 1971: Actor Jon Hamm, best known for the role of Don Draper on the TV series "Mad Men," is born in St. Louis, Missouri.
 He has also appeared in films, including "The Town," "Sucker Punch" and "Bridesmaids."